Niclassg/L2CWU/doc/Resources.md

 Creating a Unity account will also be nessesary if you want to include Unity Ads and other Unity services in your game.

 - Create a Unity account here : https://id.unity.com/account/new

+## Community and Questions

+If you have any questions you are free to ask them either on Discord on in the Q&A section on Udemy.
+You can join the discord community using this invite: https://discord.gg/hPHvftc